pdfminer/pdfminer.six/docs/source/howto/acro_forms.rst

 The second thing you need is a PDF with AcroForms (as found in PDF files with fillable forms or multiple choices).

-Only AcroForm interactive forms are supported, XFA forms are not supported as implementation is not trivial.
+Only AcroForm interactive forms are supported, XFA forms are not supported.

 .. code-block:: python